 BalancePlus Litespeed is very popular in Europe and there are many curlers using this broom system and that might be the fact, why RS will become very popular.
 Hardline never had a huge distribution in Europe.
 Spare parts were only available at a few, mostly small dealers.
 BalancePlus on the other side has a huge distribution in Europe and is widely available and -on top of all- builds on a very strong and well-known brand.

-curling-zone brings European Curling Sport News to your screen.
+curling-zone brings the European sport of curling to your screen.